luciferro01/spd/README.md

  [Be a valuable tester of our app](https://appdistribution.firebase.dev/i/1bf43c83448a61f2)

  ## Update
- > ⚠️⚠️ Updates to this app have been paused till 30th of June
+ > ⚠️⚠️ Updates to this app have been paused till further notice